-The heart has four valves that control the flow of blood through the heart: the aortic, mitral, tricuspid and pulmonic (also called pulmonary) valves.
-The aortic valve connects the heart and aorta— the main artery that runs from the heart through the chest and abdomen.
-When the aortic valve is damaged or diseased, it may not function properly.
-Two common conditions caused by heart valve disease occur when the heart valve does not close all the way (aortic regurgitation) and when the valve does not open all the way (aortic stenosis).
+The heart has four valves that control the flow of blood: the aortic, mitral, tricuspid and pulmonic (pulmonary) valves.
+The aortic valve connects the heart and aorta, which is the main artery that runs from the heart through the chest and abdomen.
+When the aortic valve is damaged or diseased, two common types of heart valve disease may occur:

-Cardiac surgeons at the Brigham and Women’s Hospital (BWH) Heart & Vascular Center are high-volume performers in all types of heart valve surgery, including both valve repair and replacement.
+Cardiac surgeons at the Brigham and Women’s Hospital Heart & Vascular Center are high-volume performers in all types of heart valve surgery, including both aortic valve repair and replacement.
 This experience and their collaboration with a multidisciplinary team of specialists through the Structural Heart Disease Program enables our surgeons to handle the most complicated cases, with a range of treatment options that improve the lives of cardiac surgery patients throughout the world.
-These include procedures that allow patients to avoid the use of long-term anticoagulants and minimally invasive treatment options that offer patients a faster recovery with less pain.
+These include procedures that allow patients to avoid the use of long-term anticoagulants and procedures that are minimally invasive, offering faster recovery with less pain.

 With 47,000 outpatient visits each year, the Heart & Vascular Center is one of the largest in the United States, treating over 7,000 inpatients and performing more than 8,000 procedures annually at our state-of-the-art Shapiro Cardiovascular Center.

-Cardiac surgeons at BWH’s Heart & Vascular Center offer a variety of surgical techniques to repair heart valves that are not working properly.
+Cardiac surgeons at Brigham and Women’s Heart & Vascular Center offer a variety of surgical techniques to repair aortic valves that are not working properly.
 Attempting to repair aortic valves is typically the first course of action, as it reduces potential post-surgical complications and can preserve the natural function of the aortic valves.

 Surgery may also involve:

-Aortic valve repair or replacement surgery may be performed with minimally invasive surgery compared to traditional (open) heart surgery.
-We have particular experience and expertise in minimally invasive approaches that uses small incisions.
+Aortic valve repair or replacement surgery may be performed through minimally invasive surgery rather than traditional open-heart surgery.
 Brigham and Women’s Hospital was one of the first hospitals in the world to successfully perform this type of heart valve operation.
-Surgeons in the Heart & Vascular Center use their advanced training and experience to perform varied surgical options—unique to each patient—when operating on heart valves:
+Surgeons in the Heart & Vascular Center use their advanced training and experience to perform varied surgical options—unique to each patient—when operating on heart valves.

 Minimally invasive heart surgery uses small incisions and has fewer post-operative complications, allowing patients to recuperate faster with less pain.
-These include:
+The types of incisions include:

-Cardiac surgeons and interventional cardiologists work together to perform percutaneous (needle puncture of the skin) techniques, often recommended for elderly and medically-fragile patients.
-This includes:
+Cardiac surgeons and interventional cardiologists work together to perform percutaneous (needle puncture of the skin) techniques, often recommended for elderly and medically fragile patients.

-Transcatheter Aortic Valve Replacement (TAVR) may be recommended for high-risk patients with aortic valve stenosis who cannot tolerate open chest surgery.
-A heart valve is placed on a catheter and inserted through an artery in the upper leg and guided into the heart chambers, where a balloon is inflated to open up the diseased aortic valve.
+Transcatheter Aortic Valve Replacement (TAVR), a percutaneous intervention, may be recommended for high-risk patients with aortic valve stenosis who cannot tolerate open chest surgery.
+A heart valve is placed on a catheter and inserted through an artery in the upper leg and guided into the heart chambers, where a balloon is inflated to open the diseased aortic valve.
 After positioning the catheter, the surgeon inflates the balloon to expand the new valve and secure it into place.

 More complex aortic valve repair and replacement surgery may also involve other percutaneous interventions, such as:

 Surgery may be recommended if changes in your aortic valve cause:

 The day of surgery, your care will be provided by surgeons, anesthesiologists and nurses who specialize in aortic valve disease.
 The Heart & Vascular Center is home to one of the most advanced hybrid operating rooms in the country.
-After surgery, you will recover in the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.
+After surgery, you will recover in the post-surgical care unit, where you will receive comprehensive care from an experienced surgical and nursing staff.